lsylove/ShaDai/README.md

 ![Equation](/doc/images/equation/06.gif)

 In the meantime, the calculated curve is not drawn as-is, or as a sublayer to the view.
 Rather, it is drawn as a “mask” of a sublayer which is filled with red color everywhere so that only the masked area (which is a drawn path curve) is visible to the user.
-These two layers are “Shape” and “Wrapper” instance variables of [ProfileOneViewController](https://github.com/lsylove/ShaDai/blob/master/ShaDai/ProfileOneViewController.swift) in the project.
+These two layers are `Shape` and `Wrapper` instance variables of [ProfileOneViewController](https://github.com/lsylove/ShaDai/blob/master/ShaDai/ProfileOneViewController.swift) in the project.

 ![Profile One](/doc/images/p1exp1.png)